Vali0/bitbucket-notifications/README.md

 * `handlebars` - used in example to generate email template for given context

 # Roadmap
-* Jira.transitionIssue - add third parameter true|false to allow customers to pass entire object based on Jira REST API
-* Jira.transitionIssue - implement change assignee
+* Ability to pass custom configs

 # Known issues
 * All TODO across the code